 SURE has been a hallmark of the Carthage experience since the mid-1990s.
-SURE started in the natural sciences, and has now grown to include all academic divisions at Carthage.
+SURE started in the natural sciences, and grew to include all academic divisions at Carthage.
 Each summer between 25 and 50 students are chosen to participate.

 Students selected to participate in SURE spend 10 weeks on campus doing research full time (40 hours per week) with a faculty mentor.
 Students receive a stipend, on-campus housing, a meal plan, and a research budget.